 I'm kind of the self-proclaimed oatmeal queen.
 We have Overnight Steel Cut Oats for breakfast like, daily.
 Now that fall is in the air, all I want is everything pumpkin.
-With a healthy dose of chocolate, please!

 This easy baked oatmeal recipe comes together in in a jiffy and you only need one bowl.
 Bliss!
 It's so divine warm with a mug of coffee.
 My toddler is a huge fan, too.

 - Old-fashioned oats: The hearty whole grain base of our baked oatmeal, also known as rolled oats.
+Don't miss all my healthy oat recipes!

 - Pumpkin: Straight up canned pumpkin puree, not pumpkin pie mix.
 Delicious and nutritious!